Hiwonder-docs/16-Channel-Servo-Controller/source/docs/1_User_Manual_formatted.md

 After saving the action group, if you want to run the action group again, you can directly run it through the **"Online Run"** button, or run it by calling the **"Action Group Run"** button in the action list.
 The method of calling the action group is as follows:

-(1) Please refer to [1.3.1 Setup PC Software Control Environment]() to connect the servo to the PC software.
+(1) Please refer to [1.3.1 Setup PC Software Control Environment](#anchor_1_3_1) to connect the servo to the PC software.

 (2) Select an action group number in the dropdown list of the action group.
-Let’s take No. 10 as an example.
+Let's take No. 10 as an example.
 You can select it based on you own needs.
 No.100 is the action group for offline control.
 When using the offline function, the action group can be downloaded to 100.

 <img src="../_static/media/chapter_1/image78.png" class="common_img" />

 (3) After selecting the action group number, click **"Download"** to download the actions in the action details list to the **"Action Group"** number.
-When you hear a ‘beep’ sound from the buzzer, and a pop-up window appears on the page, it means that the download is completed.
+When you hear a 'beep' sound from the buzzer, and a pop-up window appears on the page, it means that the download is completed.

 <img src="../_static/media/chapter_1/image79.png" class="common_img" />